 It is notable that the E-M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-450 does not provide wifi capability.

-Both the E-450 and the E-M10 have been discontinued, but can regularly be found used on eBay.
+Both the E-450 and the E-M10 have been discontinued, but can regularly be found used on ebay.
 The E-M10 was replaced by the Olympus E-M10 II, while the E-450 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-450 Manual (free pdf) or the online Olympus E-M10 Manual.
+Further information on the features and operation of the E-450 and E-M10 can be found, respectively, in the Olympus E-450 Manual (free pdf) or the online Olympus E-M10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-450 or the Olympus E-M10 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.